|

 Note: If you are an owner operator, check with your tax accountant to see which Big Rig Office equipment and services listed below are deductible on your taxes as operating expenses.

-to keep up with your log book, fuel tax tracking, IFTA reporting, load management, address book and more will make your life easier on the road and definitely when it comes tax time.
+A computer and Trucking Office Software to keep up with your log book, fuel tax tracking, IFTA reporting, load management, address book and more will make your life easier on the road and definitely make it easier when it comes tax time.

 Add up the requirements of computer power needed and discuss the possible size options with your computer provider.

-•Power Supply Converter: Plugs into your cigarette lighter to convert the 12 volt battery source into a 120 volt power supply.
+Smart AC 150 USB Gray Power Supply Inverter: Plugs into your cigarette lighter to convert the 12 volt battery source into a 120 volt power supply.
 Note: If you have an APU (auxiliary power unit) on your big rig, you should be able to get a power source from there depending on the unit.

 •Small UPS(uninterruptible power supply) System: Stabilizes power disruptions, brownouts and spikes that could hurt your computer or make you lose whatever data you are creating if the power fluctuates or dies.
 You should have the small UPS system regardless of the power source used to protect your computer.